inkarkat/vim-IndentConsistencyCop/README.md

 settings are shown as 'XXX'; a setting which is almost consistent, with only some bad mix of spaces and tabs, is represented by 'BADtabN', 'BADspcN' or 'BADstsN'.
->

     b:indentconsistencycop_result.isConsistent
 Flag whether the indent in the entire buffer is consistent.
 (Not set by range checks.)
->

     b:indentconsistencycop_result.isDefinite
 Flag whether there has been enough indent to make a definite judgement about the buffer indent settings.
 (Not set by range checks.)

->
+    b:indentconsistencycop_result.acknowledgedByUserSetting
+Indent setting that the user has explicitly acknowledged in its interaction with the cop (by answering "Wrong" or "Change" in one of the dialogs).

     b:indentconsistencycop_result.isDefiniteOrAcknowledgedByUser
-Flag whether there either has been enough indent to make a definite judgement about the buffer indent settings, or whether the user has explicitly acknowledged the current indent settings in its interaction with the cop (by answering "Wrong" or "Change" in one of the dialogs).
+Combination of the above two: Flag whether there either has been enough indent to make a definite judgement about the buffer indent settings, or whether the user has explicitly acknowledged the current indent settings in its interaction with the cop (by answering "Wrong" or "Change" in one of the dialogs).
->

     b:indentconsistencycop_result.bufferSettings
 String representing the buffer settings.
 One of 'tabN', 'spcN', 'stsN' (where N is the indent multiplier), or '???' (meaning inconsistent buffer indent settings).
->

     b:indentconsistencycop_result.isBufferSettingsConsistent
 Flag whether the buffer indent settings (tabstop, softtabstop, shiftwidth, expandtab) are consistent with each other.
->

     b:indentconsistencycop_result.isConsistentWithBufferSettings
 Flag whether the indent in the entire buffer is consistent with the buffer indent settings.
 (Not set by range checks; :IndentRangeConsistencyCop leaves this flag unchanged.)
->

     b:indentconsistencycop_result.isIgnore
 Flag whether the user chose to ignore the inconsistent results.
 This can be used by integrations (like IndentConsistencyCopAutoCmds) to cease scheduling